 The quality of the speakers you’re using has a profound effect on speaker quality.
 Your car is often subject to extreme hot or cold conditions, and over time, these conditions can wreak havoc on a speaker.

-If you’re looking for the best sound quality and durability, look into speakers that feature a woofer cone with rubber surrounds and appropriate mounting hardware.
+If you’re looking for the best sound and durability, look into car speakers that feature a woofer cone with rubber surrounds and appropriate mounting hardware.

-For subwoofers and woofers, stiff and lightweight cone materials offer the best durability and sound quality as well.
-On higher-end models, metal fibers are often woven into a material like polypropylene to enhance both sound quality and durability.
+For subwoofers and woofers, stiff and lightweight cone materials offer the best durability and sound as well.
+On higher-end models, metal fibers are often woven into a material like polypropylene to enhance both sound and durability (like handling peak power).